Roasted Asparagus is a quick, flavorful side! This recipe shows how to make it two ways—classic or crispy with a crunch.

 Why Is My Oven Roasted Asparagus Soggy?

-Soggy asparagus happens if it’s too crowded on the tray, too oily, cooked at too low a heat, overcooked, or wet before roasting.
-Space them out, use less oil, cook at high heat, and dry them well.
+This happens if it’s crowded, too oily, wet, overcooked, or roasted at low heat.
+Space them out, use less oil, cook hot, and dry well.

 Parmesan and breadcrumbs being added to the dish for a different variation option.